Pinot gris: United States

 David Lett from Eyrie Vineyards planted the first American Pinot gris vines in Oregon in 1965.
 Hoping to increase sales, Lett started to graft Riesling vines to Pinot gris in 1979.
 The grape originally had difficulties finding a sustainable market until Lett began marketing the wine to salmon traders as a good match to the fish.
 The wine's popularity only increased slightly until the mid-1990s, when well-capitalized larger producers entered the picture with enough volume to warrant expensive marketing.
 In 1991, King Estate Winery was the world's leading producer of premium Pinot gris and farmed the world's largest contiguous organic vineyard, which contains over 300 acre of Pinot gris grapes.

 There are about 1620 acre planted in the Central and South coastal areas of California.
 The Pinot gris from California is often called Pinot grigio because of its similarity in style to the wine of Italy.

 Pinot gris can be found in the northern regions of Ohio, which is considered part of the pinot trail.

 Canada

 As Pinot Grigio the grape has found significant success particularly in the wine growing region of Niagara, Ontario, where the cooler climate and soils offer ideal growing conditions.
-Pinot Grigio from Niagara displays crisp vibrant acidity and delicate fruit flavours.